kestrelquantum/PiccoloQuantumObjects.jl/docs/src/generated/quantum_objects.md

 # Quantum objects

-Most of the time, we work with quantum states and operators in the form of complex vectors and matrices.
+Most of the time, we set up problems using quantum states and operators in the form of complex vectors and matrices.
 We provide a number of convenient ways to construct these objects.
+We also provide some tools for working with these objects, such as embedding operators in larger Hilbert spaces and selecting subspace indices.

 ## Quantum states